 What to do now: Talk to your neighbors and let them know the long-term impact of currently scheduled NCDOT projects in the village—a loss of our rural character and the possibility of future construction on our scenic roads with little say-so from village residents.

 Let your concerns be known by the larger community.
-In addition to talking to friends and neighbors, write a letter to the editor or put up a yard sign.
+In addition to talking to friends and neighbors, write a letter to the editor.